Chapter 12.10

 1. Local Streets.
 A “local street” shall mean a street that is primarily used to provide access to abutting residential property.

-2. Collector/Service Streets.
+2. Collector Streets.
 A “collector street” shall mean a street which in addition to serving abutting residential property, intercepts residential streets, carries neighborhood traffic to major arterial street system, and connects with community facilities.
 The number of lots fronting collector streets should be held to a minimum.

 C. Street Design Standards.
 All streets shall conform to the requirements of the Technical Specifications, latest edition.
 All variances must be approved by the City Engineer.